pdc4444/save_my_windows/README.md

 NOTE: This script sometimes cannot save the correct command which means it will fail to reopen the saved window.
 If this happens open the saved_windows.json file, find the window which didn't load and populate the Override Command with the correct command that will open the window.
+Additionally, if you have saved windows that are two of the same thing they share the same WM_CLASS, these are opened first and one at a time to carefully notate which window is which so that the script knows where to place it.
+If you have windows with similar WM_CLASS and they take a long time to warm up (such as a connection that has an initial popup that says connecting but ends in a different window), then you should tune the Window Warmup Delay setting in the json config.
+The Window Warmup Delay accepts an integer which translates into how many seconds the script will wait after opening the window.
+You should tune this setting to the amount of time the window you're opening reaches it's ready state.
+Failure to do so will result in windows being misplaced or not opened.
+For clarity, this is ONLY an issue with windows that share WM_CLASS.
+Unique windows will not need this type of tuning.